|His leg span was wider than the mouth of the mason jar.|

 Doodle Bug wanted to keep the spider as a summer pet, much the way we had kept a pair of female wolf spiders last summer.
 We had fed them crickets and watched as their eggs sacs hatched and their babies climbed on their backs.
 We soon let them go into my mother's garden and they were on their merry way.
 I decided that our Huntsman would not be comfortable in that situation due to his sheer size.

-So this morning Doodle Bug and a friend of his went on a leisurely nature walk with me where we let the Huntsman go.
+So this morning Doodle Bug and a friend went on a leisurely nature walk with me where we let the Huntsman go.

 |Doodle Bug saying goodbye.|